 We already recognize that representational qualia theories, including some monisms and dualisms, could in principle be reformulated as supporting camps of correspondism.
 In the respective camp statements of monisms and dualisms, however, we have not found an explicit emphasis on scientifically evaluating proposed correspondences.

-The camp for “integrated Information”, based on Giulio Tononi’s well-known Integrated Information Theory (IIT), appears especially suitable for reformulation as a supporting camp of “Physical/Conscious Correspondism”.
-“Integrated Information” now appears as a supporting camp of “Property Dualism”, then “Mind-Brain Identity”, then “Representational Qualia”, and finally “Approachable Via Science”; although its camp statement does not clarify how this support hierarchy was chosen, one could infer from the camp statement that Dr. Tononi agreed.
+The camp for “Integrated Information Theory”, based on Giulio Tononi’s well-known Integrated Information Theory (IIT), appears especially suitable for reformulation as a supporting camp of Correspondism.
+One instance of Integrated Information Theory now appears as a supporting camp of “Mind-Brain Identity”, then “Representational Qualia”, and finally “Approachable Via Science”; although its camp statement does not clarify how this support hierarchy was chosen, one could infer from the camp statement that Dr. Tononi agreed.

-A reformulated version of the Integrated Information camp (“reformulated IIT”) could instead support “Physical/Conscious Correspondism”, then “Approachable Via Science”, thus making its support hierarchy more parsimonious than the current support hierarchy of “Integrated Information”.
-Further, reformulated IIT could, for example, propose correspondence hypotheses of the form: “Physical items having integrated information values in the range X1-X2 correspond to conscious items having feature Y.” Like other correspondisms, reformulated IIT could make progress by generating and evaluating such hypotheses, without depending on property dualism, mind-brain identity, etc. as the current camp statement does.
+A reformulated version of the Integrated Information Theory camp (“reformulated IIT”) could instead support Correspondism, then Approachable Via Science, thus making its support hierarchy more parsimonious than the above-summarized support hierarchy of Integrated Information Theory.
+Further, reformulated IIT could, for example, propose correspondence hypotheses of the form: “Physical items having integrated information values in the range X1-X2 correspond to conscious items having feature Y.” Like other correspondisms, reformulated IIT could make progress by generating and evaluating such hypotheses, without depending on Mind-Brain Identity, etc. as the current camp statement does.

 One focus of correspondism is biological evolution of consciousness, with particular emphasis on evolutionary hypotheses.
 Scientific evaluation of such hypotheses can be challenging—for example, one cannot easily go back in time to early conscious organisms and ask them to report their experiences in response to various stimuli.
 Similar challenges arise in evaluating hypotheses about present-day non-human organisms and about computers and other non-biological objects to which consciousness might be ascribed.
 In such areas, important tasks for correspondism include generation and comparison of hypotheses in order to obtain better ones; we also welcome creative new ways to scientifically evaluate evolutionary hypotheses.

-framed thought experiments about evolution of consciousness in topological terms; Lacalli explained that “mapping is assumed between the physical realm of neural structure and function and an abstract experience space consisting of all possible experiences.” (pp. 3 and 6) Progress in correspondism will provide scientific support for Lacalli’s assumed mapping and for similar approaches.
+Further, correspondism fits well with certain approaches to evolution of consciousness.
+For example, Lacalli (2020) framed thought experiments about evolution of consciousness in topological terms; Lacalli explained that “mapping is assumed between the physical realm of neural structure and function and an abstract experience space consisting of all possible experiences.” (pp. 3 and 6) Progress in correspondism may provide scientific support for Lacalli’s assumed mapping and for similar approaches.